Back to Course

 DMARC Vs Antispam Solutions

-DMARC and anti-spam solutions are not the same things!
-Let’s do a deep dive into how the two solutions work to understand the difference better.
+DMARC and anti-spam solutions are not the same thing.
+Let's look at how each works to understand the difference, and why they work best together.

 How do Anti-Spam Solutions work?

-Anti-spam solutions make use of several algorithms to cut through the inbox clutter and identify and single out potential spam emails.
+Anti-spam solutions use a range of algorithms to cut through inbox clutter and identify potential spam.

 How does DMARC protect your domain?

-As opposed to Anti-spam solutions, DMARC is an email authentication protocol that builds on SPF and/or DKIM to protect a user’s email domain.
-It acts as a layer of verification for your emails along with a reporting mechanism to help you gain a deeper understanding of your email’s performance and deliverability.
+DMARC is an email authentication protocol that builds on SPF and/or DKIM to protect your email domain.
+It adds a layer of verification for mail claiming to come from your domain, along with a reporting mechanism that gives you visibility into how your domain is being used and how your mail performs.

-DMARC protects your domains against a range of cyber-attacks including:
+DMARC protects your domain against a range of abuses, including:

 Course content